KSrelief Distributes 12 Tons Of Food Baskets In Bangladesh - UrduPoint

 KSrelief Distributes 12 Tons Of Food Baskets In Bangladesh

-Dhaka, Apr 2 (UrduPoint / Pakistan Point News - 2nd Apr, 2023 ) :King Salman Humanitarian Aid and Relief Center (KSrelief) distributed 12 tons of food baskets to 500 families in the Republic of Bangladesh on Friday, benefiting 3,000 people.
+DHAKA,April 4 (UrduPoint / Pakistan Point News - 3rd Apr, 2023 ) :King Salman Humanitarian Aid and Relief Center (KSrelief) distributed 12 tons of food baskets to 500 families in the Republic of Bangladesh on Sunday, benefiting 3,000 people.